Options Trading 101

 Delta

-How much the option price changes for a $1 move in the underlying.
 A delta of 0.30 means the option gains $0.30 for every $1 the stock moves.
-Calls have positive delta; puts have negative delta.
+Calls = positive, puts = negative.

 Gamma

-How much delta changes for a $1 move in the underlying.
-High gamma means delta can change rapidly.
-Gamma is the foundation of GEX analysis — it tells us how market makers need to hedge.
+High gamma = delta changes rapidly.
+Foundation of GEX analysis — tells us how market makers hedge.

 Theta